Sorry, you need to enable JavaScript to visit this website.

 Regular child protection benefit

-Regular child protection benefit is provided upon needs, based on an income test.
-For those eligible, other benefits are also offered, such as 50% or 100% reimbursement of the cost of school meals.
+Regular child protection benefit is provided upon need, based on an income test.
+For those eligible, other benefits are also offered, such as 50% or 100% reimbursement of the cost of school meals (see above).
 For young people pursuing full-time higher education, a regular child protection benefit can also be paid after reaching the age of majority until the age of 25.

 The government launched a specific support programme in 2024 for families who receive this benefit.
-They provide free school kits to 1st-8th grade children in these families through six years.
-The budget of the project is nearly HUF 7 billion (about EUR 17.5 million) and in the 2024/2025 academic year 84 000 students receive the free school kits.
+They provide free school kits to 1st–8th grade children in these families for six years.
+The budget of the project is nearly HUF 7 billion (about EUR 17.5 million) and in the 2024–2025 academic year 84 000 students received the free school kits.

 Exceptional child protection benefit

 Exceptional child protection benefit is a form of financial support for individuals with children who are in an exceptional life situation or crisis, or for young people who have reached the age of majority and are living separately from their parents, but are facing existential difficulties or whose livelihood is at risk.
 It is granted when needed and is based on an income assessment.
-The municipalities decide on the granting of this benefit.
+The municipalities decide whether to grant this benefit.

 Orphans' allowance

 Biological, adopted or foster children of the deceased are entitled to orphans' allowance, as well as siblings and grandchildren in the same household if they were dependent on the deceased and there is no relative who is obliged and able to provide maintenance for them.
-The orphan's allowance may be received if the deceased was an old-age pensioner or if he/she fulfilled the necessary obligations to receive the benefits of the living parents until his/her death.
 The allowance is paid up to the age of 16.
 If a young person is pursuing full-time higher education, the orphan's allowance may also be paid after reaching the age of majority up to the age of 25.

 Young people with reduced capacity to work are entitled to this benefit without age limit.
-As of 2022, the minimum amount of the orphan's benefit is HUF 50 000 (about EUR 128.2), but the exact amount calculated is 30% of the old-age pension the deceased was receiving at the time of death.
+The minimum amount of the orphan's allowance is HUF 50 000 (about EUR 125), but the exact amount calculated is 30% of the old-age pension the deceased was receiving at the time of death.
 The support is doubled for those who have lost both parents or whose living single parent has a reduced capacity to work.

 Bursa Hungarica Higher Education Municipal Scholarship System

-Bursa Hungarica Higher Education Municipal Scholarship System operates since the school year 2000/2001.
+The Bursa Hungarica Higher Education Municipal Scholarship System has been operating since the school year 2000–2001.
 It supports the studies of socially disadvantaged young people.
 Being enrolled in full-time higher education studies is a prerequisite.
-It is funded through an allocation by the Ministry of Culture and Innovation in the budget of municipalities, regional authorities and higher education institutions.
+It is funded through an allocation by the Ministry of Culture and Innovation (Kulturális és Innovációs Minisztérium) in the budget of municipalities, regional authorities and higher education institutions.

 Baby waiting support for young married couples

-The Hungarian state provides many discounts for young couples.
-One of these is the 'Baby waiting support'.
-Beginning 1 July 2019, baby waiting support for young married couples was available in the amount of a maximum of HUF 10 million (about EUR 25 600) one-time loan.
-From 2024, the maximum amount is modified to HUF 11 million (about EUR 28 200).
-The wife must be at least 18 years old, and cannot be older than 35 years, also, it must be her first marriage.
-Basically, this is not an inclusive financial service; the main aim is to support population policy.
+The 'Baby waiting support' ('Babaváró támogatás') is a state-subsidised, interest-free loan intended to financially support married couples planning to have children.
+Beginning 1 July 2019, baby waiting support for young married couples was available as a maximum one-time loan of HUF 10 million (about EUR 25 600).
+From 2024, the maximum amount is modified to HUF 11 million (about EUR 28 200) based on the Government Decree 44/2019.
+(III.
+12.) on the 'Baby waiting support' [44/2019.
+(III.
+12.)
+Korm. rendelet a babaváró támogatásról].
+The wife has to be at least 18 years old, and no older than 35 and this has to be her first marriage.
+Basically, this is not an inclusive financial support; the main aim is to support population policy.

 Quality assurance

-Monitoring is done mainly through statistics and aggregation of the number of users and their data.
-These data are usually internally used.
+Monitoring is mainly done through statistics and the aggregation of user counts and their data.